-The Group continued its hiring strategy to monitor and trim down the hiring of foreign workers wherever possible, and the hiring of which is only confined to workplaces, where recruitment of local workers is a great challenge.
-Certain automation projects in the pipeline as proposed earlier to reduce the dependency on labour have however been deferred further as a result of the challenging business condition the Group has been operating under over the past few years.

-Apart from the above, the Group has consistently encouraged staff and workers to upgrade their skills and adopt multi-tasking practises wherever possible, while certain divisions / sections are being reviewed and streamlined to improve further operational efficiency as well as to reduce labour costs.
+As the costs of hiring foreign workers escalated, the Group continued its hiring strategy to review and monitor the hiring of foreign workers, and the hiring of which is only confined to 3D (dirty, dangerous and difficult) workplaces, where recruitment of local workers is a great challenge.
+Again, certain automation projects in the pipeline as proposed earlier on to reduce the dependency on labour have also been deferred as the challenging business condition of the Group persists.
+It is the Group's ongoing process to review and upgrade its employees' knowledge and skills, apply multitasking practices and consolidate divisions / sections wherever possible to further improve operational efficiency by maintaining adequate number of headcounts with the aim to reduce further labour costs.